felixge/can/README.md

 # GKV

-GKV is a Git inspired key value store.
+GKV is a Git inspired low-level key value store.

 ## Comparison to similar projects

-The main goal of GKV is to create a simple database suitable for offline usage across many devices with good support for syncing and conflict resolution supporting up to 1 million records.
+The main goal of GKV is to create a simple low-level database suitable for offline usage across many devices with good support for syncing and conflict resolution supporting up to 1 million records.

 ### Git